codestorm1/vintage_cell/notes.md

 * Get dial tone and network busy sounds to play
 * Turn fona_modem into AT modem.
 Move any params to init method, not config
 * put state into structs
+* support serial port incoming call detection (the Hat B version has no RI pin)

+√ Design and print bigger case to hold waveshare
 √ build bell-ringer into a proper PCB
 √ Waveshare doesn't make a ringing noise for incoming calls - ring bell.
 √ build circuit to ring bell from Rasp Pi (breadboarD)